CumulusNetworks/docs/content/cumulus-netq-30/Cumulus-NetQ-Deployment-Guide/Install-NetQ/_index.md

 No matter how you answer the questions above, the installation workflow can be summarized as follows:

 1. Prepare physical server or virtual machine.
-2. Install the NetQ Platform or NetQ Collector.
+2. Install the software (NetQ Platform or NetQ Collector).
 3. Install and configure NetQ Agents on switches and hosts.
 4. Install and configure NetQ CLI on switches and hosts (optional, but useful).